Umenokin/promethium-coding-challenge/README.md

 # Introduction

 Submission for Promethium FE Coding Challenge.
-App is not currently mobile-friendly
+App is not currently mobile-friendly.

+This uses .env variables so you will need to create your own api key and put it in REACT_APP_WEATHER_API_KEY.

 # Getting Started with Create React App